ryrob30/mobile-services.en/help/using/faq-mobile.md

  <tbody>
   <tr>
    <td colname="col1"> Do you make frequent updates with the SDK? </td>
    <td colname="col2"> <p>Yes, we are constantly making updates in effort to get you the most feature rich, standard-compliant, and secure SDKs.
 We typically release a new version every month.
 These SDK updates are drop-in replacements (for version 4x) to aid in ease of implementation.
-For more information on our updates, see our <a href="https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html" format="dita" scope="local"> Release Notes</a>. </p> </td>
+For more information on our updates, see our <a href="https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html" format="https" scope="external"> Release Notes</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> What SDK version should I be on? </td>
    <td colname="col2"> <p>Our current SDKs are on version 4.11.
-For more information, see our <a href="https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html" format="dita" scope="local"> Release Notes</a>. </p> </td>
+For more information, see our <a href="https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html" format="https" scope="external"> Release Notes</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Where can I download the SDKs? </td>